PatrickRainbolt/InfoSec/MScipher/Ver3/README-KEY-PAIR.md

 ```

 # What is a public and Private key pair?
-Instead of trading a Private Password, you can exchange a Public key, which anyone can view, and use your private key to cipher your information.
+Instead of trading a Private Password, you can exchange a Public key instead, which anyone can view, but only your private key will decipher the information.

 First, you are asked for a Key Ring Password.
 That password is encoded with MScipher to get Rotator Position, then the Values are joined together
 giving a Password Value.